Teaching

 For Center Theatre Group, I launched the inaugural Student Advocacy Team for their Student Ambassadors Program.
 High School students learned about California education policy and strategic advocacy.
 Building on that knowledge, they designed an elevator pitch workshop that offered practical tools for speaking truth to power and offered it at a series of student events.
 Learn more.

-Using improv, story circles and creative assignment, students created an original play about the social justice issues they are facing in 2023 from discrimination, cyberbullying, isolation, deportation and addiction, to the war in Ukraine.
-Building trust with thirty middle school students, their parents, their teachers, school principals, a legion of volunteers and custodial staff allowed us to pull off a big, beautiful production that connected their lives with their peers in the Ukraine.
+Building trust with thirty middle school students, their parents, their teachers, school principals, a legion of volunteers and custodial staff allowed us to pull off a big, beautiful production that showcased students’ abilities, ideas and courage.

 Wounded Warriors